Obarun/66/doc/66-remove.md

 - **-h, --help**: prints this help.

 - **-P, --no-propagate**: Do not handle service dependencies.
-In such cases, the *remove* command, in these cases, does not delete services that depend on the specified service, treating the removal as temporary.
+In such cases, the *remove* command does not delete services that depend on the specified service, treating the removal as temporary.
 If the service is needed by other services, any 66 command managing [interdependencies](66.html#handling-dependencies) will re-parse the services.
 Use this option to ensure all components of the service are cleared before reusing it.

 ## Usage example